ampproject/amphtml/extensions/amp-access/amp-access-analytics.md

 The `AUTHDATA(field)` variable is substituted with the value of the field in the authorization response.
 The nested fields are allowed, such as `AUTHDATA(nested.field)`.

-This variable is replaced with empty string if queried before the authorization response is received.
+This variable will wait until authorization is complete before being available.

 Data contained in `AUTHDATA` may be sensitive and care should be taken in sharing it.
 Please ensure that any data you pass to a third party complies with its terms of service.